Rental agreements often include a guarantor for financial reasons, but their involvement and set of responsibilities can vary on a case by case basis.

 - Duration: The guarantor’s responsibilities typically last for the duration of the tenancy, unless specified otherwise in the agreement.

-If there is a change to the tenancy agreement – for example, a rent increase – this requires a new guarantor agreement.
+If there is a change to the tenancy agreement – for example, a rent increase – this may require a new guarantor agreement.

 Final thoughts: Alternatives to using a guarantor for rent